liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

         groupId="<%= article.getGroupId() %>"
 	/>

+If you still want to use the `liferay-ui:journal-article` tag, you must deploy the `journal-taglib` module to your Liferay installation.

 #### Why was this change made?

-This change was made as part of journal modularization.
+This change was made as part of the modularization efforts for the Web Content application.

 ---------------------------------------